MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Gengar Sad`
 `Gengar Name`: Gardevoir kept thinking about someone like me.

+`Gengar Crying`
-Gengar Crying: But I...
+`Gengar Name`: But I...
 How selfish I was.

+`Gengar Crying`
-Gengar Crying: I lived carefree all this time...
+`Gengar Name`: I lived carefree all this time...
 I realize now how selfish I was.

+`Gengar Crying`
-Gengar Crying: It's not just Gardevoir.
+`Gengar Name`: It's not just Gardevoir.

+`Gengar Crying`
-Gengar Crying: Team `Team Name` put up with my selfishness and brought me here.
+`Gengar Name`: Team `Team Name` put up with my selfishness and brought me here.

+`Gengar Crying`
-Gengar Crying: I finally know what I was missing.
+`Gengar Name`: I finally know what I was missing.

+`Gengar Crying`
-Gengar Crying: What I lacked...
+`Gengar Name`: What I lacked...
 It was something for the others...
 A sense of gratitude.

 * * *